Bumber64/dfhack/docs/dev/Lua API.rst

 ``affectedActionTypeGroup`` parameters are values from the (custom) DF enum ``unit_action_type_group`` (see
 `unit_action_type definition <https://github.com/DFHack/df-structures/blob/master/df.units.xml>`_
-for specific grouping).
+for which action types each group contains).
 They are as follows:

   * ``All``
   * ``Movement``